 - MOU: Each testing location will need to sign a Memorandum of Understanding in Docusign.

 Once CDPHE has all three of these items, testing can be operationalized within two weeks.
-This program is scheduled to begin September 7, 2021.

 Should CDPHE’s new COVID-19 school screening testing program not meet your needs, there are several other options for you to consider in order to have testing available in your school district or school: